llfbandit/immutable_model/im_model/README.md

 | `Map<K, V>` | `ImMap<K, V>` |
 | `Set<T>`    | `ImSet<T>`    |

-The generator emits an error if it detects a mutable collection.

 Use `.mut` / `.immut` to switch between views — `.mut` is copy-on-write, so there's no allocation cost unless you actually modify it:

 ```dart